Paitan people

-Paitan people or simply Paitans is the collective name of an Austronesian ethnic groups indigenous to Sabah, Malaysia who speak the Paitanic languages.
-They primarily live in Pitas, Lahad Datu, Beluran (Labuk-Sugut), Telupid, Kinabatangan, Kota Marudu, Sandakan as well as Tongod districts and to some extent in both Keningau and Ranau districts.
-The ethnic comprises the Orang Sungei (including Buludupi Sungei), Tombonuo and several eastern Sabah Dusuns such as the Begak Dusun, Lobu Dusun (Rumanau), and Subpan Dusun.
+Paitan people or simply Paitans is the collective name of a number of ethnic groups indigenous to Sabah, Malaysia who speak Paitanic languages.
+They primarily live in Pitas, Lahad Datu, Beluran (Labuk-Sugut), Telupid, Kinabatangan, Kota Marudu, Sandakan as well as Tongod, and, to some extent, Keningau and Ranau districts.
+The group comprises the Orang Sungai (including the Buludupis), Tombonuo and several eastern Sabah Dusuns such as the Begak, Lobu (Rumanau), and Subpan.
+Within Malaysia, Paitans are considered Sabahan Bumiputera.

+Ethnic groups classified under the Paitan group

-Orang Sungei
+Orang Sungai

-The Orang Sungai (also called Sungei) are one of the major Paitanic-speaking indigenous tribes of Sabah, located in the Beluran and Pitas districts in northeastern Sabah, where they originally practised animism, but a majority of Sungei now adhere to the Islam branch of Sunni Islam.
-The Sungei ethnic group has rich customs, coupled with the culture influenced by their intermarriage with other indigenous ethnic groups that has contributed to the merging and evolution of their cultural elements.
+The Orang Sungai (literally "river people"; also spelled Sungei) are one of the major indigenous groups of Sabah, located in the Beluran and Pitas districts in the northeast.
+While they have historically practised animism, most currently adhere to Sunni Islam.
+A majority of the Orang Sungai speak Paitanic languages.
+This group possess rich customs and a culture influenced by intermarriage with other indigenous ethnic groups that has contributed to the merging and evolution of their cultural elements.
 Some of their traditional customs are still maintained as a legacy and guide for future generations, especially in the context of marriage customs.
-In the district of Pitas, the Sungei coexist with the Rungus as well as the Tombonuo people, where their cultural identity is shaped by processes of acculturation and assimilation, especially in rituals related to death through the influence of animistic beliefs.
+The Orang Sungai of Pitas coexist with the Rungus and Tombonuo peoples, where their cultural identity is shaped by acculturation and assimilation, particularly with regards to animistic rituals related to death.

 Tombonuo

-The Tambanuo (also called Tombonuo) is another major Paitanic speaking indigenous tribe lived within the Labuk-Sugut areas of Beluran District, Kota Marudu District as well as Pitas District.
-The Tombonuo ethnic group has various traditional cultural artefacts, such as the orata (treasures of hereditary inheritance), which are passed down from one generation to another.
-They once adhered strongly to animism with their traditional headhunting ritual known as muinsamung before most adhered to major religious beliefs such as Christianity and Islam, with some also to Baháʼí.
+Tombonuo people (also spelled Tambanuo) are another major Paitanic-speaking indigenous ethnicity from the Labuk-Sugut area of Beluran District, Kota Marudu District as well as Pitas District.
+They are known for various traditional cultural artefacts, such as the orata (physical inherited objects), which are passed down from one generation to another.
+They once adhered strongly to animism and the headhunting ritual known as muinsamung before mass conversion to major religions such as Christianity and Islam, with some also to Baháʼí.